torchnyu/blog/_drafts/2020-01-01-umd-cs-vs-nyu-cs-pros-and-cons-a-transfer-perspective.md

 greatest recruiting scene but that doesn't mean you can't succeed!

 # Social Life
 NYU is notoriously known for not having a traditional social life.
 I found it to be the opposite.
 I don't have a crazy or wild social life, where I go to bars or clubs often.
 But I found more people at NYU, who I vibe better with.
 I also find most people in NYC more interesting conversationalists.
-I think it stems from the fact that everyone comes from different backgrounds and interacts with one another.
+It most likely stems from the fact that everyone comes from different backgrounds and interacts with one another.

 NYC is a great city for food.
 I enjoy having access to good restaurants, specifically Asian ones.
 Now, on the weekends, instead of sitting in my dorm, I usually go out and try food at new restaurants or another cuisine.
 NYC is also great cities for other activities such as museums or shopping.
 Being a student means that you can have free access to the MET, MoMa or MoMath, which is a perk I use heavily during the break.